-Ever notice how even the worst day can be made a bit better by a big ol’ slice of pizza?
+Ever notice how a big ol’ slice of pizza can make even the worst day a bit better?
 (I wonder if that was why our high school always served pizza–and blondies–on those Fridays when report cards were handed out.
 Hmmm.)

 Regardless, ask any kid, and he’ll tell you: pizza = happiness.
 It’s so adored by all, the USDA should make pizza the foundation of the food pyramid.
 What other food can pull off meats, vegetables, and even fruits?